 Using the Convert MP3 Workflow

-To convert an audio track, or a video, to MP3, just share it, and pick the workflow you just created.
-Depending on how you set it up, you may be asked to fill out dome of the fiords along the way (name, album, and so on), and you may have to choose a folder save it in.
+Once you’ve got the workflow set up, to convert an audio track or video to MP3, you simply share it and pick the workflow you just created.
+Depending on how you set up the workflow, you may be asked to fill out some of fields along the way (name, album and so on), and you may have to choose a folder save it in.
 Other than that, the conversion runs unsupervised.